 |The result is a bit bulky, but the tent this is built for is big enough for 2 or 3 users.|

 This is a fairly sizable tarp/groundsheet and will catch a lot of wind, so it may be advisable to add more grommets than shown so as to spread the wind load.

-The tarp ridge is about 270cm long and each wing is about 100cm wide.
+The tarp ridge is about 2.7m long and each wing is about 1m wide.
 About 150cm along each wing tip with a guy point at each end.
 The usual size nylon tarp some people use for sheltering is about 3m X 3m.

 I used the 4 large corner offcuts to make a smaller hexagonal version of the tarp, bonding them to a rectangular piece.

 I used 2 trekking poles plus a light vertical tent pole about 1.2m tall to set the smaller hex tarp up.
 Note: Smaller tarp has a smaller sail area.
-I used 6 long pegs and 6 guys: at least 3 about 2.5m and another 3 about 1.2m long with toggles for adjustment.
+I used 6 long pegs and 6 guys: have at least 3 X 2.5m and another 3 X 1.2m long guys with toggles for adjustment.
 Setting up requires a few adjustments but it is a skill that is quickly learned and gets better with practice.
 More adjustments are needed as the sun moves.
-While it is fun setting up in good weather, it could get old quickly under rainy, windy conditions.
+While it is fun setting up in good weather, it could "get old" quickly under cold, rainy, windy conditions.
 You need to know the bowline and tautline hitch if not using toggles.

-You could spray the Tyvek with UV Proof, but I suspect this may be incompatible with later treatment with a silicone coating.
+You could spray the Tyvek with UV Proof, but this may be incompatible with later treatment with a silicone coating.
 I don't think either are needed except around glued regions.
-Further testing in rain and wind are required.
+Further testing in rain required.
 For this reason I am not about to rely on it as a primary shelter.

 In brief: Sil/nylon tarps for rain, Tyvek for shade.

 Tyvek works great as a groundsheet and is a very effective sun shade!
 Forget silnylon tarps for shade.
 The stiffer HomeWrap is a little more bulky to pack so I fold and roll it into a "folded tent pole" sized package for easier access in and out of the pack.
 It can flap and make a noise if the wind picks up a corner.
 Big questions are: will the glue in the hems weaken with a thorough soaking after several hours of rain and will the grommets hold over time if used as a tarp?
 I have washed this tarp by hand and the PVA glue held, but a few small sections needed a reglue in any case.
 Grommets need 4 layers of reinforcing substrate for sustained drubbings in 25kmh gusts.
 I think a severe windy storm, i.e. over 35kmh winds, would probably total the grommets.
 The small tarp has been out for over 10 days as a sun shade in the wild and is holding up well.
 I am surprised with the result of PVA gluing of polyethylene.
-If I am expecting rain rather than sun I would take a lighter silnylon tarp.
+If I am expecting rain rather than sun I would take a lighter silnylon tarp for cooking under.

 I've seen some arched pole tents with grommeted nylon groundsheets that cost $40 or $50.
 You may be able to make a cheaper Tyvek version of these but make sure the grommets are the right size.
 You may need a 7, 8 or 9mm grommets to stop the tent pole from slipping all the way through (or attach washers to the pole tips with some gaffer tape).